Sraddha: faith | Smrti: memory | Samadhi: contemplation | Prajna: discernment, wisdom, insight | Purakah: precedes

-And this is because, once you are on your path, it is only in full trust and faith that you will find the courage, energy and vigor that is required in order to keep steady on your course and not step off of it.
+And this is because, once you are on your path, it is only in full trust and faith that you will find the courage, energy and vigor that is required to keep steady on your course and not step off of it.

-As you journey from the unknown toward the seemingly unknowable state of greater awareness, your faith will be tested (and if you still have any remnant attachments to desires, your temptation may be quizzed as well).
+As you journey from the unknown toward the seemingly unknowable state of greater awareness, your faith will be tested (and if you still have any remnant attachments to ego-desires, your temptation may be quizzed as well).

 When your faith is strong and “whole,” like Jesus would say, however, nothing can shake your connection to the Truth, and, therefore, nothing can shake your ability to come to full Self-awareness.

 Here in vigor, the opinions of others do not matter (because why would they when most people are filled with mental-emotional distortions, unconscious biases, and conditional attachments anyway, unable to see Reality clearly until they themselves have full connection with the Truth?–at which point opinions are discarded as basic delusions at their core), unfortunate setbacks are only learning experiences, “failures” do not exist (because you recognize the illusory nature of the concept and term), all pure-desires are fulfilled in your eternally-present wholeness/completion that is steady-focused on opening up more fully to the Truth of all that you are, seeming trials and tribulations only help you to deepen your faith, and none of life’s uncertainties, or even any current cloudiness and confusion in your mind, can shake your resolve to continue moving forward on your path.
-This does not only ensure the longevity of your practice (as is recommended in Sutra 14), but also deepens your will, and your “thy will be done (trusting will)” as well, which will give you more fuel and understanding to use in order to press forward in faith that is strong enough to remove any blockages/distortions that might present themselves along the way.
+This does not only ensure the longevity of your practice (as is recommended in Sutra 14), but also deepens your will, and your “thy will be done (trusting will)” as well, which will give you more fuel and understanding to use to press forward in faith that is strong enough to remove any blockages/distortions that might present themselves along the way.

 Which is why the next ingredient in this formula is memory, but not the personal ruminating one that was discussed before.